 Methadone detox generally lasts for a long time and on a strict schedule.
 The known side effects are significantly less serious than other drugs, including constipation, weight gain, and sexual dysfunction.
 However, there are major problems in that it is still possible to use other opioids while taking methadone.
 This makes it more difficult for people struggling with addiction to recover.

 Suboxone is a combination of buprenorphine and naloxone.
 It is newer than methadone, so the information surrounding it is not as extensive.
 Similar to methadone, it suppresses the physical and emotional pain that accompanies withdrawal.
 Some of the side effects include: dizziness, headaches, depression, nausea, fatigue, and decreased sex drive.

-One of the major advantages to Suboxone is that it cannot be used to achieve a full opioid effect.
+One of the major advantages of Suboxone is that it cannot be used to achieve a full opioid effect.